Crossmint/solana-auth/README.md

 ## Caveats
 1. This package is provided as-is.
 We have done our best to reduce security vulnerabilities; however, we cannot guarantee that we have complete coverage.
-2. We **do not** provide support for Ledger wallets.
-This is due to a problem between Ledger and Solana.
+2. This library **does not** yet support Ledger wallets.
+This is due to an [unresolved issue between Ledger and Solana](https://github.com/solana-labs/solana/issues/21366).